openxc/vi-firmware/docs/platforms/ford.rst

 LED Lights
 ----------

-The Ford prototype has 2 RGB LEDs.
+The reference VI has 2 RGB LEDs.
 If the LEDs are a dim green and red, then the firmware was not flashed properly and the board is not running.

 **LED A**